Fast and Loose (1954 film)

 Fast and Loose is a 1954 British comedy film directed by Gordon Parry and starring Stanley Holloway, Kay Kendall and Brian Reece.
-The film was shot at Pinewood Studios near London with sets designed by the art director John Howell.
-It was based on the play A Cuckoo in the Nest by Ben Travers, the first of his Aldwych farces, which had previously been adapted as a 1933 film of the same title.
+It was written by Ben Travers and A.R.
+Rawlinson based on the 1925 play A Cuckoo in the Nest by Travers, the first of his Aldwych farces, which had previously been adapted as a 1933 film of the same title.

 Plot

-An unmarried couple are forced to adopt a series of pretexts when they stay at a country inn together with only one spare room.
+Peter Wickham puts his wife Barbara on a train and then misses it himself.
+He meets his ex-girlfriend Carol Hankin at the station; they hire a car and take off in search of Barbara.
+The car breaks down and they spend the night at a country pub which has only one guest-room.
+When Barbara and Carol's husband also turn up, farce ensues.